How To Build Your Email Marketing List

 6:27

-How do you grow an email marketing list organically?
+How can I grow my B2B email marketing list organically?

 Email marketing has changed quite a lot in recent years.
 Its reputation has also cycled from a legitimate means for companies to stay in touch with their customers in the early days through a period of being seen as spammy, if not a bit scammy, and back to a fantastic way to keep customers engaged.